 - 1: Needs support with Quarterly Expectations

 - NA: Standard not addressed this quarter.
 You should expect to see some NAs used in the first two quarters.
 This is because the entire curriculum cannot be taught at once.
 While some learning standards will be addressed throughout the entire year, others will be phased in as the school year progresses.

 Parent-Teacher Discussion Points:

-As you review your child's Standards Based Growth Report, and prepare for conversation with both your child and your child's teacher, some of the following may be helpful to consider.
+As you review your child's Standards Based Report Card, and prepare for conversation with both your child and your child's teacher, some of the following may be helpful to consider.

 Talking with your Child:

 Before the conference, talk to your child, and ask what he/she likes or dislikes about school.
 Ask what they feel is easy or difficult for them, and if there is anything they think you should ask about or should share with their teacher to help them be successful.

 During the conference and during other conversations with your child's teacher, an important focal point for the discussion is how you can use the information on the report card to help your child at home.
 Your child's teacher may share anecdotal examples of your child's strengths and needs, or they may show work samples to help clarify these for you.